-- Fails to meet the published standards of the United States Postal Service for installation instructions (P.S.
-Form 4056) as well as Illinois Department of Transportation standards along state highways; or
+- Fails to meet the published standards of the United States Postal Service for installation instructions (PS Form 4056 (PDF)) as well as Illinois Department of Transportation standards along state highways; or

-- Is located so that the front edge of the mailbox when closed extends closer than nine (9) inches from the backside of the curb, or where no curbing exists, extends closer than eighteen (18) inches from the near edge of the public street pavement.
+- Is located so that the front edge of the mailbox when closed extends closer than 9 inches from the backside of the curb, or where no curbing exists, extends closer than 18 inches from the near edge of the public street pavement.

-- In the event of municipal snow plowing along the streets of the city which snow plowing results in direct contact damage to a mailbox thereupon, reparation in an amount of said damage, but not to exceed fifty dollars ($50.00) per separately standing mailbox shall be provided to the applicable property owner, except as provided in subsection (c) hereof.
+- (d) In the event of municipal snow plowing along the streets of the city which snow plowing results in direct contact damage to a mailbox thereupon, reparation in an amount of said damage, but not to exceed $50 per separately standing mailbox shall be provided to the applicable property owner, except as provided in subsection (c) hereof.

 Sec.
 42-6.
-Removal of obstructions and encroachments on public property.
+Removal of Obstructions & Encroachments on Public Property.

 Cross references: Issuance of citations by public works director or designee, 2-288.

-Cross References: Fine schedule for certain violations, 1-11.
+Cross References: Fine schedule for certain violations, 1 through 11.

 Sec.
 42-10.
 Playing on the Public Ways.